About Our Attorneys

 After graduating from law school, Anelga continued to focus almost exclusively on representing survivors of childhood sexual abuse against the Catholic Church, including the Archdiocese of St. Louis, the Archdiocese of Seattle, and the Diocese of Yakima.

-Although Anelga lives and works in Seattle, she is licensed to practice law in both Washington and New York.
+Anelga is licensed to practice law in Washington and New York and currently lives in Seattle, Washington.

 - California Lawyers -